LightJason/lightjason.github.io/content/knowledgebase/triggering.md

 !!largerThan5(23)
 ```

-or
+will execute the plan triggered in the second row in this cycle, or

 ```agentspeak
 !!largerThan5(23);
 !!largerThan5(23)
 ```

-which will result in
+which will execute both plans in this cycle.
+In both cases the result will be

 ```commandline
 23.0   is NOT larger than 5
 23.0   is NOT larger than 5
 ```

-printed in different cycles.